Masking and PPE

 As a private enterprise, you have the right to adopt a masking policy that requires your staff to wear a mask in the workplace.
 If you have a staff member who refuses to comply with the masking policy, you can terminate their employment; however, unlike at critical points of the pandemic, it is no longer clear that a mask mandate would be upheld if legally challenged.
 Additionally, if your staff member has a condition that prevents them from wearing a mask, then requiring them to wear a mask becomes a human rights issue and termination is not permitted.
 Appropriateness of requirement to mask would also likely be evaluated in light of community spread at the time.

-• Another option is to modify how you see unmasked patients, such as asking them to wait outside until an exam room is available or choosing to see them at certain times only, like the end of the day
+• Modify how you see the patient (e.g. ask them to wait outside until an exam room is available or see them at certain times only, like the end of the day)

 Set expectations by posting masking posters for your office door and exam rooms.